FireDragon5/FireDragon5/README.md

 ---

 ### About Me
-🙋‍♂️ Hi, I'm [Your Name]!
+🙋‍♂️ Hi, I'm Anthonie!

 I am a passionate software developer with a keen interest in developing applications that solve real-world problems.
-I have a strong background in [specific programming languages or technologies] and am always looking for new ways to improve my skills and knowledge.
+I have a strong background in Java, HTML,CSS,JS and am always looking for new ways to improve my skills and knowledge.

 🚴‍♂️ In my free time, I enjoy riding my bike and exploring new trails.
 Not only is it a great way to stay active and healthy, but it also provides me with a sense of adventure and freedom.